gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 title: "Integrating JSX live reload into your React workflow"
 ---

->Note: this post is long and somewhat outdated.
->Don't be intimidated by it, read [short intro by Joseph Furlott](http://jmfurlott.com/setting-up-react-hot-loader/) instead!
+>Note: this post is long and slightly outdated.
+If youʼre only here for an integration walkthrough, read [short intro by Joseph Furlott](http://jmfurlott.com/setting-up-react-hot-loader/)!

 Do you want [Bret Victoresque](http://vimeo.com/36579366) live reload for your React app as you edit it?